About 10-15 injured by turbulence on United flight to Houston

-AUSTIN, Texas, June 20 About 10 to 15 people were injured by turbulence on a United Airlines flight between Panama City and Houston on Tuesday, the Houston Fire Department said.
+AUSTIN, Texas, June 20 (Reuters) - About 10 to 15 people were injured by turbulence on a United Airlines flight between Panama City and Houston on Tuesday, the Houston Fire Department said.

 It said in a statement three people among 10-15 injured were taken to a hospital and it did not have word on their condition.